skokhan/SupplyChainEfficiencyProject/reports/README.md

 # Reports and Presentations

-Contains PDF reports, presentation slides, and screenshots of dashboards used to summarize and present project findings.
+Contains PDF report, presentation slides, and screenshots of dashboards used to summarize and present project findings.